wenjiechen/yfsDistributedFileSystem/README.md

-Distributed Systems Course @ NYU build a multi-server file system called Yet Another File System (yfs) in the spirit of Frangipani.
+Distributed Systems Course @ NYU. build a multi-server file system called Yet Another File System (yfs) in the spirit of Frangipani.